Best Printer for Your Coworking Space: a Guide for Workspace Operators

 Giving people one-off access to a printer can be problematic.

-The Satellite Centers workaround for this is to have daypass users and guests email their print job to the designated email address for the printer.
+The Satellite Workplaces workaround for this is to have daypass users and guests email their print job to the designated email address for the printer.
 They receive a code back by email, which they enter at the printer to retrieve their print job.

 Choosing the Right Printer Model for Your Workspace

 Deskworks founder and CEO Barbara Sprenger advises getting the least expensive commercial multifunction printer for most coworking applications.
 At the commercial tier, all the printers will have what you need.
 There’s no need to pay for all the bells and whistles when you simply need a sturdy printer that can copy, scan to email, print and perhaps fax.